Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 ####

-Heyyy!
+Hey!
 You're killing it !
 Let's switch it up a bit and use our SUM() function!
-For this example I am only going to walk you through finding the solution in dbeaver and leave it to you to do it in Java like we did with our COUNT() function!
+For this example I am only going to walk you through finding the solution in DBeaver and leave it to you to do it in Java like we did with our COUNT() function!

-In dbeaver, copy and paste the followling lines and run it:
+In DBeaver, copy and paste the following lines and run it:

 ```
 SELECT SUM(quantity)